mapbox/cross-street-indexer/README.md

 - [x] **Step 6**: Read streaming data with CLI
 - [x] **Step 7**: Publish to S3 `s3://cross-street-index/latest/<quadkey>.json`
 - [ ] **Step 8**: Add download S3 option to CLI

+## Design Considerations

+- [ ] Support NodeJS 4 & 5
+- [x] Does not save empty z12 cross street indexes (reduces total number of files).
+- [x] Extra `\n` at the bottom of the file (helps concatenate streams together).
+- [ ] Loops would return multiple cross street matches, only the last matched point is stored.
+- [ ] Turning Circles without any names are exclude, thus not finding any matches.

 ## Install